Ipstenu/dreamspeed/readme.txt

 = Errors, Bugs, and Weird Stuff =

+<strong>Why, when my URLs changed to the CDN, are they all broken images?</strong>

+Make sure your CDN URL is working.
+If you have Cloudflare or something proxy-ish in front of your domain, you may need to edit DNS directly and point your CDN alias to DreamSpeed.

 <strong>I have a post and the links still are local, even though the images are on CDN.
 What gives?</strong>

 One of two possibilities: